egumasa/NER_Adaptive_Resampling/README.md

 # NER_Adaptive_Resampling

-In this repo, you can find implementation of our work
+In this forked repo, you can find implementation of the following work

 > Xiaochen Wang, Yue Wang (2022).
 Sentence-Level Resampling for Named Entity Recognition.
 The 2022 Conference of the North American Chapter of the Association for Computational Linguistics - Human Language Technologies, (NAACL).
 Accepted, to appear.